CP(1P) - phpMan

 taken:

 a.
-If neither the -R or -r options were specified, cp shall write
+If the -R option was not specified, cp shall write a diagnostic

-a diagnostic message to standard error, do nothing more with
+message to standard error, do nothing more with source_file,

 b.
 If source_file was not specified as an operand and source_file